 Life expectancy for the battery depends on the number of dives you have per year.

-As a general rule, if you’re diving around 300 times a year, the battery will last between 8-12 months.
-If you dive around 100 dives per year, you can expect to get about 12-18 months of battery life.
-Less than 100 dives per year, you should expect 18-24 months of life from the battery.
+As a general rule, if you’re lucky enough to be diving around 300 times a year, the battery will last between around 8 to 12 months.
+If you get around 100 dives in per year, then you can expect the battery to last for about 12 to 18 months.
+Diving less than 100 dives a year, should give you 18 to 24 months of battery life.

 Can I change the Zoop Novo battery myself?